khanahmedm/khanahmedm/README.md

 # 👋 Hi there!
 I'm Ahmed Khan

 Welcome to my GitHub profile!
-I'm a data architect and consultant with 20+ years of experience building scalable, secure, and efficient data solutions across finance, tech, and enterprise environments.
+I'm a data engineer & architect and consultant with 20+ years of experience building scalable, secure, and efficient data solutions across finance, tech, and enterprise environments.

 I'm deeply passionate about programming and love architecting and building solutions that help humanity.
 I’m also extremely customer-focused ensuring my clients are not just satisfied, but truly delighted with the services and deliverables I provide.

+Currently, I'm pursuing a **Master's degree in Data Science** from **The University of Texas at Austin**, and have recently worked on cutting-edge **Machine Learning and AI** projects.

 ---